 If I asked you to tell me how much you spend eating out or buying gas each month, could you tell me?
 What about your household’s true cost of living?

+Even if you don’t find yourself scraping together pennies at the end of the month, you still need to have a budget in place.
 In order to take control of your finances you need to come up with a plan.
 This means assigning a job to every dollar that you receive before you ever receive it.

 It will also be easier to accelerate your plan by reducing spending in one or more areas and funneling that money into your “main goal”.